-This is a highly integrated program designed to fully prepare students to be trained physician scientists.
-Courses and seminars specific for MD/PhD students provide information on cutting edge research, training in grant writing and presentation skills, and a formalized structure for the integration of the medical and graduate components of the MD/PhD training.
+Our highly integrated program fully prepares students to become expert physician scientists.
+Courses and seminars specific to MD/PhD students provides information on cutting edge research, training in grant writing and presentation skills, and a formalized structure for the integration of the medical and research components of MD/PhD training.

 Big University, Individual Attention

-Our faculty members encourage and support each student's academic success, and provide an intellectually challenging environment.
-The success of our academic programs is evident in our students' licensures, residencies and post-doctoral positions.
+Our faculty encourage and support each student's academic success, and provide an intellectually challenging environment.
+The success of our academic programs is evident in our student's licensures, residencies and post-doctoral positions.

-Still, each student receives individual attention from the co-directors of the MD/PhD Program and other faculty members.
-SUNY Upstate works diligently to be sure each student receives assistance whether it be academic advising, help with scheduling, selecting a laboratory, or figuring out finances.
-Visiting applicants cited the friendliness of students and staff as one of our most appealing features.
+Still, each student receives individual attention from the Director and Program Coordinator of the MD/PhD Program and other faculty members.
+SUNY Upstate works diligently to ensure each student receives assistance--whether academic advising, help with scheduling, selecting a laboratory, or learning strategies.
+Visiting applicants frequently cite the friendliness of students and staff as one of our most appealing features.

-Granting institutions include the National Institutes of Health (NIH), Centers for Disease Control and Prevention, National Science Foundation, American Heart Association, American Cancer Society and numerous private corporations.
+Granting institutions include the National Institutes of Health (NIH), Centers for Disease Control and Prevention, National Science Foundation, American Heart Association, American Cancer Society, Autism Speaks and numerous private corporations.